wsfer/inventory-application/README.md

 # Inventory Application

 This is an inventory management app project which I built as part of [The Odin Project](https://www.theodinproject.com/) Node.js curriculum for learning purposes where users can add and see some games.
+The project is hosted on render https://inventory-application-yk0z.onrender.com

 ## Technologies